roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 While working on the competition, I switched from Keras to PyTorch.
 PyTorch is much slower on CPU then TensorFlow or Keras.
 It was time consuming to even perform a dev run of my recent changes.
 However, PyTorch has outstanding support in academic and other ML-associated communities which means a bunch of (**almost**) read-to-use examples of state-of-art technics.

 Also, when you run your code in the cloud, you can not easily experiment.
-You have to plan what you are going to experiment with and make that part somehow configurable.
+You have to plan what you are going to experiment with and make those places somehow configurable beforehand.

 All in all, the experience was frustrating.
 I clearly realized if I wanted to do more complex deep learning experiments and projects, then I just need to have 24/7 access to any kind of GPUs.